 There is generally no such thing as an “average T-bone car accident settlement.”
 In fact, you can never truly know how much to expect from a car accident settlement of any kind.
-This is due to the fact that every case is inherently different.
+This is due to the fact that every case is inherently different, especially a T-Bone accident case.
 Compensation for a T-bone car accident settlement depends on a number of things.
 This includes the severity of the plaintiff’s injuries, the amount of financial loss incurred as a result of those injuries, losses incurred by a spouse or dependents, and more.
-Some of the damages your attorney will seek compensation for include:
+Some of the economic damages and non-economic damages your attorney will seek compensation for in your personal injury settlement include:

 - Past and future medical expenses

 - Immediate medical attention, ongoing medical care, physical therapy, pain medication, medical devices, etc.

 - Out-of-pocket expenses

 - Loss of consortium